Bylaws of the Massachusetts Board of Higher Education

 - To call special meetings of the Board of Higher Education;

-- To appoint and remove, subject to the approval of the Board, the Vice Chairperson and committee members, and to appoint and remove task forces of the Board of Higher Education as in his/her discretion he/she may from time to time determine necessary;
+- To appoint and remove, subject to the approval of the Board and subject to Board annual review and renewal, the Vice Chairperson, committee members, and advisory council members, and to appoint and remove task forces of the Board of Higher Education as in his/her discretion he/she may from time to time determine necessary;

-- To appoint successor members of committees and task forces and chairpersons of the committees and task forces if for any reason a vacancy occurs in any such office;
+- To appoint successor members and successor chairpersons of committees, advisory councils, and task forces if for any reason a vacancy occurs in any such membership or office;

-- To appoint substitute members and chairpersons of the committees and task forces in the event that any such member or chairperson thereof declares his/her inability to serve for any period.
+- To appoint substitute members and chairpersons of the committees, advisory councils, and task forces in the event that any such member or chairperson thereof declares his/her inability to serve for any period.

 Section 4.
 Vice Chairperson of the Board of Higher Education

 The Vice Chairperson of the Board of Higher Education shall perform the duties of the Chairperson in the event of his/her absence or illness and assist in the preparation and conduct of general business under the direction of the Chairperson.

 Section 5.
 The Secretary

 The Secretary shall have the following duties: